 Win Streak May Continue For Thai Stock Market

-(RTTNews) - The Thai Stock market has moved higher in back-to-back sessions, collecting more than 15 points or 1 percent in that span.
-The Stock Exchange of Thailand now sits just above the 1,530-point plateau and it may add to its winnings again on Friday.
+(RTTNews) - The Thai Stock market has moved higher in three straight sessions, collecting more than 20 points or 1.4 percent in that span.
+The Stock Exchange of Thailand now sits just beneath the 1,540-point plateau and it's tipped to open in the green again on Monday.

-The global forecast for the Asian markets is cautiously optimistic on easing crude oil prices.
-The European markets were mixed and the U.S. bourses were up and the Asian markets figure to split the difference.
+The global forecast for the Asian markets is cautiously optimistic on hopes for an end to the U.S.-Iran war.
+The European and U.S. markets were up and the Asian bourses are expected to open in similar fashion.

-The SET finished modestly higher on Thursday following gains from the food, consumer, property, resource and service sectors.
+The SET finished modestly higher again on Friday following gains from the consumer, finance, industrial and technology companies.

-Among the actives, Advanced Info tanked 2.72 percent, while Thailand Airport gathered 0.48 percent, Banpu jumped 1.72 percent, Bangkok Bank dropped 0.88 percent, Bangkok Dusit Medical rose 0.55 percent, B. Grimm rallied 3.05 percent, BTS Group slumped 0.98 percent, Charoen Pokphand Foods climbed 1.06 percent, Energy Absolute surged 5.00 percent, Gulf increased 0.83 percent, Kasikornbank sank 0.76 percent, Krung Thai Card improved 0.87 percent, PTT Oil & Retail gained 0.79 percent, PTT collected 0.68 percent, PTT Exploration and Production declined 1.63 percent, PTT Global Chemical retreated 1.32 percent, Siam Commercial Bank fell 0.37 percent, Siam Concrete added 0.44 percent, Thai Oil shed 0.53 percent, True Corporation surrendered 2.76 percent, TTB Bank tumbled 1.71 percent and Krung Thai Bank, SCG Packaging, Asset World, CP All Public and Bangkok Expressway were unchanged.
+Among the actives, Advanced Info sank 0.84 percent, while Banpu increased 0.85 percent, Bangkok Bank fell 0.30 percent, Bangkok Dusit Medical slipped 0.55 percent, B. Grimm shed 0.74 percent, CP All Public lost 0.53 percent, Charoen Pokphand Foods skidded 1.05 percent, Energy Absolute skyrocketed 10.88 percent, Krung Thai Bank collected 0.72 percent, PTT retreated 1.34 percent, PTT Exploration and Production rose 0.33 percent, SCG Packaging rallied 2.05 percent, Siam Commercial Bank improved 0.75 percent, Siam Concrete dropped 0.88 percent, Thai Oil added 0.53 percent, True Corporation tumbled 2.13 percent, TTB Bank advanced 0.87 percent and Kasikornbank, Krung Thai Card, PTT Global Chemical, Asset World, Gulf, PTT Oil & Retail, Thailand Airport, Bangkok Expressway and BTS Group were unchanged.

-The lead from Wall Street is positive as the major averages spent the first half of Thursday in the red before bouncing firmly into positive territory, ending near daily highs.
+The lead from Wall Street is upbeat as the major averages opened higher on Friday and remained modestly in the green throughout the trading day.

-The initial pullback on Wall Street came amid a substantial rebound by the price of crude oil, with U.S. crude oil futures surging as much as 4.5 percent after plummeting by 5.7 percent on Wednesday.
+The strength on Wall Street came amid persistent optimism about an end to the U.S.-Iran war even as crude oil and gasoline prices remained elevated going into the busy Memorial Day weekend.

+In economic news, a report from the University of Michigan showed that consumer sentiment in the U.S. deteriorated much more than previously estimated in the month of May.

-Unable to hold those early gains, crude oil prices turned lower over the course of trading on Thursday as investors watched developments in the U.S.-Iran peace talks.
-West Texas Intermediate crude for July delivery was down $1.41 or 1.43 percent at $96.85 per barrel.
+Crude oil prices ticked higher on Friday as traders weighed concerns of an impending crude oil inventory shortage against the positive signals from U.S.-Iran peace talks.
+West Texas Intermediate crude for July delivery was up $0.10 or 0.10 percent at $96.45 per barrel.

-Meanwhile, traders seemed to shrug off the negative reaction to earnings news from Nvidia (NVDA), although the AI leader still slumped by 1.8 percent.
+Closer to home, Thailand is scheduled to release April data for imports, exports and trade balance later today; in March, imports were up 35.7 percent on year and exports rose an annual 18.7 percent for a trade deficit of $3.340 billion.

 Trading Signals: Deere: Kommt es zur Duplizität der Ereignisse?